 That strategy takes a little more planning, but researchers have shown it has a much greater chance for success.

 So, if you have some bad habits that you know are dragging down your business, don't aim to eliminate them.
 Instead, understand them, and aim to replace them with a more helpful routine that provides the same reward.

 I'm working on cultivating a few new habits - things I do already but not with the degree of consistency I'd like.
-That's my current, overall goal: consistency with the things I know are helpful and productive, and doing what needs to be done even when I might not feel like it.
+That's my current, overall goal: Develop more consistency with the things I know are helpful and productive, and do what needs to be done even when I might not feel like it.

 What I appreciate about Duhigg's strategies is that they aren't just actions that have worked for a single person.
-They are backed by loads of research and shown to work for all kinds of people working on all kinds of habits.
+His strategies are backed by loads of research and shown to work for all kinds of people working on all kinds of habits.